 Scenic natural wonders range from the awe-inspiring Victoria Falls and the Great Rift Valley to the Sossusvlei Dunes of the Namib Desert, Fish River Canyon and Orange River.
-Go game viewing in the legendary Masai Mara Game Reserve and unique Etosha Park of Namibia.
+Go game viewing in the legendary Masai Mara Game Reserve, Serengeti Park, Ngorongoro Crater and Etosha Park.
 Explore Botswana, taking a leisurely river cruise on the Chobe River and camping in the pristine Okavango Delta.

 Relax on the idyllic beaches of Zanzibar Island and along the golden-sand shores of Lake Malawi, swimming and enjoying optional activities.
 Discover the African cities of Nairobi, Dar es Salaam, Lusaka, Windhoek, Swakopmund and other vibrant urban spots.
 Encounter the colourful cultures of East and Southern Africa, visiting a Maasai Village in Kenya, walking with the Kalahari Bushman of Botswana and seeing San Bushman paintings in Namibia's Spitzkoppe.

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.